-1 These figures refer to the past.
+- 1 These figures refer to the past.
 If the currency of a financial product, financial service or its costs is different from your reference currency, the return and/or costs can increase or decrease as a result of currency fluctuations.
-Source for all data and chart (if not indicated otherwise): UBS Asset Monocardian and the service of the service

-2 Reference Index in currency of share class (without costs)
+Source for all data and chart (if not indicated otherwise): UBS Asset Management - 2 Reference Index in currency of share class (without costs)